House committee begins exploring the idea of creating a virtual Congress that could operate in the event of a disaster

-With discussion sounding more like a science fiction movie than a congressional hearing, lawmakers May 1 explored the idea of creating a virtual Congress that could operate in the event of a crippling terrorist attack or disaster.
+With discussion sounding more like a science fiction movie than a congressional hearing May 1, lawmakers began exploring the idea of creating a virtual Congress that could operate in the event of a crippling terrorist attack or disaster.

 "Our common sense dictates that we prepare for the unthinkable," said Rep. Steny Hoyer (D-Md.), ranking member of the House Administration Committee, which conducted the hearing.

-When hijacked jetliners crashed into the World Trade Center and the Pentagon on Sept.
-11, the Capitol and its office buildings were evacuated because officials feared another plane was heading in their direction.
-A fourth hijacked plane, which instead crashed in Pennsylvania, may well have been.
+When hijacked jetliners crashed into the World Trade Center and the Pentagon Sept.
+11, the Capitol and its office buildings were evacuated because officials feared another hijacked plane was heading in their direction.

-A month later, the Hart Office Building on Capitol Hill was evacuated after an anthrax attack.
-Lawmakers and staff members had to find makeshift offices while the building was decontaminated.
+A month later, the Hart Office Building on Capitol Hill was evacuated because of an anthrax attack.
+Lawmakers and staff members had to find makeshift offices for months while the building was decontaminated.

 And now lawmakers say the problems are not over, and it is essential to prepare for congressional continuity in the event of another attack.

-The Ensuring Congressional Security and Continuity Act, sponsored by Rep. Jim Langevin (D-R.I.), envisions making it possible to keep the government operating by using the Internet and satellite technology to create an "e-Congress."
+Legislation sponsored by Rep. Jim Langevin (D-R.I.), the Ensuring Congressional Security and Continuity Act, envisions making it possible to keep government operating using the Internet and satellite technology to create an "e-Congress."

-Langevin's bill, introduced in December 2001, calls for the National Institute of Standards and Technology to conduct a feasibility study of a solution that would enable members of Congress to log on to a system with secure biometric technology from anywhere in the world.
+Langevin's bill, introduced in December 2001, calls for the National Institute of Standards of Technology to conduct a feasibility study of a solution that would enable members of Congress to log on to a system with secure biometrics technology from anywhere in the world.

-Other experts cited technological problems, saying that it would be impossible to authenticate a member of Congress' identity on the Internet and that the importance of the face-to-face negotiating that occurs during a legislative session would be lost.
+Other experts cited technological problems, saying that it would be impossible to authenticate a congressman on the Internet, and that the importance of the face-to-face negotiating that occurs during a legislative session would be lost.

-"I'm worried about the symbolism," said Norman Ornstein, a scholar at the American Enterprise Institute.
-"I want Congress reconvened as soon as possible" after a disaster.
+"I'm worried about the symbolism," said Norman Ornstein, a scholar at the American Enterprise Institute for Public Policy Research.
+"I want Congress reconvened as soon as possible [after a disaster]."

 Ornstein said he would stop short of endorsing an e-Congress because it was not the intention of the framers who wrote the Constitution.

-Nonetheless, the panel used a videoconference to show how remote technology, one component of a contingency plan, could work.
+Nevertheless, the panel used a videoconference to show how remote technology could work -- one component of a contingency plan.